Romanian Americans: Distribution

 Romanian Americans are distributed throughout the U.S., with concentrations found in the Midwest, such as in the states of Michigan, Ohio, and Illinois; the Northeast, in New York, Pennsylvania and Delaware, as well as California (Los Angeles and Sacramento).
 In the Southeast, communities are found in Georgia (Metro Atlanta), Florida (South Florida) and Alabama (Montgomery).
-There are also significant communities in the Southwest US, such as in Arizona.
+There are also significant communities in the Southwest U.S., such as in Arizona.
 The largest Romanian American community is in the state of New York.

 The states with the largest estimated Romanian American populations are: